SulaimanSayyed21/h446Alevel/h446Alevel.md

 [nodemon] starting `node ./bin/www`
 ```

-- Since we have added the node_modules and it is a git project we create a `.gitignore` file so that node_modules is not included in our project.
+- Since we have added the `node_modules` and it is a git project we create a `.gitignore` file so that `node_modules` folder is not included in our project.
 It is a common practice as it includes thousand of libraries folders.
-When anyone else clone this repository, one has to only run `npm install` and all dependencies are installed and project can be run.
+When anyone else clone this repository, one has to only run `npm install` and all dependencies are installed and project is run.
 Also adding `Readme.md` file.
-- Readme.md is a markdown file which can be rendered on any browser, it frees you to write contents in html file using different elements as `<h1>` etc.
-- A commit is made to save the state of the repository.
+Readme.md is a markdown file which can be rendered on any browser, it frees us to write contents in html file using different elements as `<h1>` etc. A commit is made to save the state of the repository.

-> Note: So far we have created a nodejs express skeleton app that gives us a server which is running on the local machine on the port 3000.
+> Note: So far we have created a `Node.js` express skeleton app that gives us a server which is running on the local machine on the port 3000.
 No code for the required app is written.

-### Analysing the express skeleton structure 4.2
+### Analysing the express skeleton structure (4.2)

-- The first job for us to understand and analyse how express server is working.
-Where and how our webpages to be written, where are styles and JavaScript code along with other static files such as images if we have any, are to be placed.
-- Second writing the logic or code for our application.
-Also deciding in which folder it has to go and how to provide the logic for express to understand what we intend to do so that it can work accordingly.
-- Let see what folder structure is created by express for us, it is shown below using the `tree /F` command on terminal.
+Before delving into the development process, it's imperative to comprehend the structure and functioning of the Express server.
+This entails identifying the designated locations for webpages, stylesheets, JavaScript code, and other static files such as images.
+Subsequently, the development entails writing the logic or code for our application.
+This involves determining the appropriate folder structure and implementing the necessary logic for Express to interpret and execute our intended functionalities effectively.To gain insight into the folder structure generated by Express, the `tree /F` command is utilized in the terminal.
+The resulting structure is depicted below:

 ```txt
 K:.